balajivsdev/Jewellery-Product-Management/README.md

 - After, change the env file to .env and configure the database.

-- Open the terminal and run the command 'composer install' to update vendor and dependencies.
+- Open the terminal and run the command 'composer install' or 'composer update' to update vendor and dependencies.

 - Run this SQL Statement to create the database in my sql CREATE DATABASE jewellery_product_management;